Seansx4/Seans-Guide/src/blogs/tech/coding/web-scraping-a-two-factor-authentication-website.md

   \        </pre>

-  <h2 id=\"step6\">Creating a Headless Browser:</h2>
+  <h2 id=\"step6\">Step Six: Creating a Headless Browser:</h2>

   <p>The final piece to the puzzle is to turn this session into a headless
-  session, meaning selenium will run in the background for us and we do not have to watch the browser.
+  session, meaning Selenium will run in the background for us and we do not have to watch the browser.
 To do this we simply create a chrome options object, in which we set the browser option to headless.
 We then pass this options object as an argument to our driver.</p>